 - Purple sand is best after rains

-Having seen no real signs or roads we pulled into Pfeiffer State Park and asked them where the beach was located.
-It was about a mile and a half back the way we came down a one lane road.
-The road was less than two miles but wasn’t paved for most of it and it made for a good twenty-minute drive.
-When we arrived it was 5 dollars for parking but since the lot was so small you had to wait for people to exit before you were able to come in, especially during the summer.
-We sat for about 20 minutes and we lucky enough to have a couple of cars exit at once so we could head in.
+Having seen no real signs or roads, we pulled into Pfeiffer State Park and asked them where the beach was located.
+They said it was about a mile and a half back the way we came down a one lane road.
+The road was less than two miles to drive, but it wasn’t paved for most of it, and it made for a good twenty-minute drive.
+When we arrived, it was 5 dollars for parking, but since the lot was so small, we had to wait for people to exit before we were able to come in.
+The ranger told me this is especially true during the summer.
+We sat for about 20 minutes and were lucky enough to have a couple of cars exit at once so we could head in.

-After walking around we decided to scale the big rock that is right in the middle of the park.
-It was not to difficult but many people were having trouble getting down as they were not in any type of shape for scrambling up the rock.
+After walking around, we decided to scale the big rock that is right in the middle of the park.
+It was not too difficult, but many people were having trouble getting down as they were not in any shape for scrambling up the rock.
 Make sure you at least have shoes if you plan to do this.
-Once you make it to the top of the rock there are many beautiful views of the coastline and the rest of the beach.
+Once you make it to the top of the cliff there are many beautiful views of the coastline and the rest of the beach.
 Also, there are many different flowers and rock formations.

-It was windy when we were up there which is dangerous as you can easily lose your footing, but all in all it is a pretty safe rock to climb.
-After exploring for a while we headed down and watched the waves through the little sea cave.
+It was windy when we were up there which is dangerous as you can quickly lose your footing, but all in all, it is a pretty fun rock to climb.
+After exploring for a while, we headed down and watched the waves through the little sea cave.

 This beach is also home to amazing purple sand (washing down from the rocks above).
-You will not be able to see it every time you go, but if you head South, especially after a rain, there is a good chance you will see the below view.
+You will not be able to see it every time you go, but especially after rain, there is a good chance you will see the below view.

-All in all this beach is one of my favorites in California.
-It is away from the crowd, has an element of adventure and has the beautiful purple sand, what more could you ask for?
-If you are driving up from the south on highway 1 make sure to look for the turnout on your left right before Pfeiffer State Park (not the Julia Burns one, there are two).
+All in all, this beach is one of my favorites in California.
+It is away from the crowds, has an element of adventure and has the beautiful purple sand, what more could you ask for?
+If you are driving north on Highway 1 make sure to look for the turnout on your left right before Pfeiffer State Park (not the Julia Burns one, there are two).
 Oh, and feel free to bring your dog too.

-Let me know if you have been there before and enjoyed it like I did, you can also checkout the rest of the photos below.
+Let me know if you have been there before and enjoyed it as I did; you can also check out more of my favorite Big Sur spots here.